GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-03-19-optionals.md

 To prevent this, use .flatMap(Function\<? super T,? extends Optional\<? extends U\>\> mapper) instead.
 FlatMap has Optional\<u\> as return type as well, but removes one wrapping layer so you don't end up with a non-compilable nested Optional.

+**Addition:** I looked at the implementation in the JDK, you can say the following:
+- Both map() and flatmap() propagate empty Optionals.
+- map() will wrap any return value of Function in an Optional, regardless what it is.
+If the return value is an optional, you get a nested optional.
+This nesting can go on forever in a long chain where Function outputs Optionals.
+- flatMap() ensures that only one layer of Optional will be returned.
+No nesting possible
+- If Function returns null, map() will return an empty Optional.
+- If Function returns null, flatMap() will throw NullPointerException

 ### Optionals and primitives

 The regular Optional object can only hold object types, not primitives.
 To work with Optionals and primitives there are some variants on the Option class, namely: